OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 ---

-### Smart Alerts: Customize the Don't Send option, override the send mode option at runtime, and format the dialog message using Markdown
+### Smart Alerts: Additional event.completed options

 #### [Office.SmartAlertsEventCompletedOptions](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true): Additional options

-Added additional `event.completed` options to customize the **Don't Send** button of the Smart Alerts dialog, override the send mode option at runtime, and format the dialog message using Markdown.
+Added more `event.completed` options to customize the **Don't Send** button of the Smart Alerts dialog, override the send mode option at runtime, and format the dialog message using Markdown.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)